lossanna/RestoreNet/Generated-synthesis-for-model-results.md

 - From `08.2_generalized-linear-models-2.0_subplot-Height.R`:
     - Northern Arizona Plateau, Height, Desirable: `nb.naz.des.abs2` model
     - Northern Arizona Plateau, Height, Weedy: `nb.naz1.weed.abs2` model

+The `Duration` information might not be correct, because this was when `nb.naz.des.abs2` for Height used `0` instead of `Annual` as the reference.
+But I tried to duplicate my efforts with the Sonoran Desert analysis, and it could not understand how to format things or how much information to provide, so this response is better.

 ### Response generated:
 ### Broader Synthesis: Northern Arizona Plateau